Skip to main content

 • during excerpt playback, the background dimming is temporarily lifted and popovers are shown in higher-contrast styling for readability

 This is an excerpt.
-The final page offers Start FULL tour now.
+The final page offers Start Full Tour.

 pinakea offers two operational modes: